DHTMLX/gantt-docs/data/desktop/server_nodejs.md

-Integrating Gantt with Node.js using REST
+Using Gantt with Node.js
 ==============================

-The current tutorial is intended for creating Gantt with PHP.
+The current article describes the steps that should be completed on the server-side for creating Gantt with Node.js.
+(In order to implement server-side integration of Gantt with Node.js)

 If you use some other technology, check the list of available integration variants below:

 - desktop/server_php.md
 - desktop/server_dotnet.md
 - desktop/server_ruby.md

-In order to implement integration of Gantt with Node.js, we need to begin with adding some dependencies on the server side.
+We need to begin with adding some dependencies on the server side.
 The necessary dependencies are:

 - [Express](http://expressjs.com/) module